OpenDevEd/Zotero_complete_from_doi/README.md

 Options:

-- `--test`: Run the tool in test mode without making updates to your Zotero collection.
+- `-t`, `--test`: Run the tool in test mode without making updates to your Zotero collection.
+- `-g`, `--group`: Specify the Zotero group ID to use.
+If not specified, the tool will use the default group.
+- `--help`: Display help information.

 ### `npm install`